aka Cyborg3: The Recycler

 The cyborg Cash goes to a wasteland doctor, wanting to know why her power circuits are being drained, only to learn that she is pregnant.
 She is then hunted by Anton Llewellyn, a Recycler who harvests cyborgs to sell their spare parts, who becomes even more interested when he learns of the baby.
 Aided by the reclusive cybernetic designer Evans, Cash heads in search of the mythical cyborg refuge Cytown.
 As Llewellyn and his mercenaries mount an onslaught on Cytown, Evans and Cash become the last hope of the town’s broken-down cyborgs.

-The film features B-movie regulars Richard Lynch, who seems to be having a good deal of fun, and Malcolm McDowell who appears in all of one scene yet receives video cover credit-billing.
+The film features B-movie regulars Richard Lynch, who seems to be having a good deal of fun, and Malcolm McDowell who appears in all of one scene yet receives top credit-billing on the video cover.
 The film stars Zach Galligan, who was a one-hit wonder with Gremlins (1984) a decade earlier and has vanished since.
 Khrystyne Haje inherits the role of the female android Cash from Angela Jolie – the only point of connection with the previous sequel.
 Jolie was bland in the part but Haje is whiny and lacks a convincing toughness.
 She is the one area that the film falls down in.
 An unrecognisable William Katt proves a scene-stealer as the malfunctioning cyborg Decaf.

 Full film available online here:-